Hand-Arm Vibration Syndrome And Workers’ Compensation

-Also known as “white finger,” hand-arm vibration syndrome is an industrial injury that can beset workers in a variety of industries that make continuous use of vibrating hand-held machinery.
-If you work in construction, perform utility work or work on an assembly line, hand-arm vibration syndrome (HAVS) could keep you from performing a job you have done your entire life.
+Also known as “white finger,” hand-arm vibration syndrome is an industrial injury that can afflict workers in a variety of occupations that make continuous use of vibrating hand-held machinery.
+If you work in construction, perform utility work, or work on an assembly line, hand-arm vibration syndrome (HAVS) could keep you from performing a job you have done your entire life.

 HAVS affects tens of thousands of workers.
-At Krasno, Krasno & Onwudinjo, our attorneys are dedicated to helping workers who have been debilitated by work-related injuries.
-Since 1936, our Philadelphia law firm has been devoted to protecting the rights of workers.
-Our 11 offices throughout Pennsylvania serve clients personally.
-Our attorneys are at your service to pursue the compensation you and your family deserve based on lost income and several other factors.
+Our attorneys are at your service to pursue the workers’ compensation you and your family deserve based on lost income and several other factors.

 What Is Hand-Arm Vibration Syndrome?

-If we can prove that your injury is the result of work-related exposure to vibrating hand-held machinery, your injury could be compensable.
+If we can prove that your injury is the result of work-related exposure to vibrating hand-held machinery, you could be entitled to compensation.

-To schedule a free initial consultation, email us or call us at 215-310-0001 or toll free at 877-794-2396.
+To schedule a free initial consultation, contact us online or call us at 800-952-9640.
 We handle all cases on a contingency basis.
 We collect lawyer’s fees only if you receive compensation in your case to obtain benefits or if we prevent the insurance company from stopping or altering your benefits.